sunrise-choir/ssb-flumeview-sql/README.md

   }
 })

-// The live stream and the stream waiting for sequence number 1000 will eventually emit as new items are added to the view.
+// The query waiting for sequence number 1000 will eventually callback when enough items are added to the view.

 ```